 While it doesn’t give away the resolution, though we see no reason to believe that the 2560 x 1440 2K screen rumours are wrong.

-This could all, of course, be irrelevant information for UK gadgeteers if it doesn’t make its way to European shores.
+This could all, of course, be irrelevant information for Indian gadgeteers if it doesn’t make its way to our shores.
+However, there is hope.
 With the event being held in Beijing, it’s possible that Asia will be the first (and possibly only) region to get its hands on it.

 The M9+ is expected to arrive with a slightly larger 5.2in display, along with Qualcomm's Snapdragon 810 processor, 3B of RAM and the same 20.7MP camera as the One M9.